 How can you offer clients protection from loss, greater growth opportunity and retirement income?

-Allocating a portion of clients’ portfolios to an Index Protector fee-based fixed-indexed annuity may be the answer.
+Allocating a portion of clients’ portfolios to a fee-based annuity may be the answer.

 Fee-based fixed-indexed annuities may provide greater growth opportunity than fixed income investments with strategies that earn interest based on a market index or ETF.
 Interest is guaranteed to never be less than 0%.